-Fig. 5: Early prediction of mechanistic SOH metrics.
-This figure showcases the early prediction process for mechanistic SOH metrics using a "diagnostic-aided" model.
-All early prediction features are extracted as the difference of mechanistic SOH metrics from 1st to 3rd diagnostic cycle (annotated as d3-d1). a) Architecture of the diagnostic-aided model where the blue rectangles indicate values that are extracted early in the cycling and red rectangles are extracted at EOL. b) SHAP analysis degradation matrix plot showcasing the importance of cycling protocols and early prediction features on predicting mechanistic SOH metrics.
+Fig. 5: Early prediction of mechanistic SOH metrics. a) Architecture of the diagnostic-aided model where the blue rectangles indicate values that are extracted early in the cycling and red rectangles are extracted at EOL. b) SHAP analysis degradation matrix plot showcasing the importance of cycling protocols and early prediction features on predicting mechanistic SOH metrics.
+All early prediction features are extracted as the difference of mechanistic SOH metrics from 1st to 3rd diagnostic cycle (annotated as d3-d1).

-6 Conclusions
+239 6 Conclusions

 In this study, we develop a holistic framework for revealing and explaining coupled battery aging pathways by combining interpretable ML, physically-derived mechanistic SOH metrics, and a diverse dataset spanning over 200 distinct cycling conditions.
-By tracking a comprehensive set of 16 mechanistic aging features, we fully describe the battery SOH and provide insight into battery degradation mechanisms and also identify mechanistic features from early cycles that enable early predictions.
+By tracking a comprehensive set of 16 mechanistic 243 aging features, we fully describe the battery SOH through an aging matrix, provide insight into bat244 tery degradation mechanisms and also identify mechanistic features from early cycles that enable early 245 predictions.